If you participated in Running Start during high school...

 Congratulations on your hard work and academic accomplishments while in Running Start!
 As a Western freshman with Running Start experience, your transition may feel similar to that of a new freshman and a transfer student.
 Here is some information to help you to capitalize on your hard work and continue developing your academic goals and interests at Western.

-Your first experience with Academic Advising will be at Advising and Registration Programs.
+Your first experience with Academic Advising will be at your Advising and Registration session.
 For more information, please visit the New Student Services/Family Outreach website.

 Academic Goals and Advising